 The top skills to include on a CEO resume

-They need to be constantly meeting people, negotiating, managing employees and being the public face of the company.
+You will be constantly meeting people, negotiating, managing employees, and being the public face of the company.

-Not only that, but they also need to be proficient and extremely knowledgeable about the industry they’re in.
+You also need to show that you’re extremely knowledgeable about the industry you’re in.

 Here are some examples of the top skills a CEO needs to land an interview.